mulesoft-assets/template-sieb2sfdc-account-migration/README.md

 The division by ***200*** is because, by default, Accounts are gathered in groups of 200 for each Upsert API Call in the commit step.

-For instance if 10 records are fetched from origin instance, then 20 api calls will be made (10 + 10).
+For instance if 10 records are fetched from origin instance, then 11 api calls to Salesforce will be made (10 + 1).

 # Customize It!<a name="customizeit"/>